Is an Ionized Calcium Test?

-High level of ionized calcium in the blood can indicate:
+If you have a high level of ionized calcium in your blood, it can

-- milk-alkali syndrome (high levels of calcium and alkaline in the body due to excessive milk and antacid consumption over time)
+calcium and alkali in the body due to having too much milk or antacids over

-- multiple myeloma (cancer of the plasma cells, a type of white blood cell that produces infection-fighting antibodies)
+cells (a type of white blood cell that produces antibodies)

-- Paget’s disease (disorder that results in deformity due to abnormal bone destruction and growth)
+results in deformity due to abnormal bone destruction and growth

 - certain kinds of tumors

 Your doctor will discuss your results with you.
 They’ll also help